squeeze69/vcodec/README.md

 vcodec file.avi DIV3 DX50 ... (case insensitive)

+or:
+vcodec -c codeclist file.avi

+where codeclist is a "text" file with a codec per line

 It's quite useful when you want to re-encode with ffmpeg or others a bunch of files only if they use certain codecs

 Reference (Even if I do need to study them a little more)